Take As

 Chase also worked in intensive care and dealt with weeping

 families and dreary situations.
-Meant House didnt need to
+Meant House didn’t need to

 do those things himself if he so desired.
 Not a bad deal.